Visivel/minecraft-launchers-archive/README.md

 ## TODO

 - Add Android launchers
-- Add untrustable launchers
+- Add untrustable launchers category
-- More common clients
+- More common launchers
 - Make a better readme
-- More details for specific clients
+- More details for specific launchers